-H. Watershed Group Organization/Support
+G. Watershed Group Organization/Support

-- Identify the physical area of focus for your group using natural boundaries converging at stream or river outflow(s). - Identify the watershed your group will advocate for, who in the watershed you plan to help and how you intend to aid both the watershed and its residents. - Describe the process and timeline for identifying stakeholders, developing goals and objectives, formulating your mission statement and developing a constitution and bylaws. - Identify existing nonpoint sources of pollution and if water quality monitoring will be needed. - Discuss provisions for a public meeting and consideration of filing articles of incorporation. - Describe how the group plans to recruit and retain volunteers, e.g., how brochures and newsletters will be used to attract a broadly representative group of supporting members who will provide on-going financial support and a pool of volunteers. - Describe how the group involves or intends to involve the larger watershed community (landowners, local governments, civic groups, etc.) in identifying issues of concern and building consensus (either with the grant money or through other efforts). - Describe the start-up tasks that your group will accomplish if funds are awarded, for example: a website, pamphlets, or posters informing the public about your watershed and watershed group; monitor the watershed anticipating developing a watershed restoration plan and/or protection plan (project type B). - Include a "business development plan" that describes how the organization will achieve a greater share of operating costs from sources other than DEP organizational support grants.
+- Identify the physical area of focus for your group using natural boundaries converging at stream or river outflow(s). - Identify the watershed your group will advocate for, who in the watershed you plan to help and how you intend to aid both the watershed and its residents. - Describe the process and timeline for identifying stakeholders, developing goals and objectives, formulating your mission statement and developing a constitution and bylaws. - Identify existing nonpoint sources of pollution and if water quality monitoring will be needed. - Discuss provisions for a public meeting and consideration of filing articles of incorporation. - Describe how the group plans to recruit and retain volunteers, e.g., how brochures and newsletters will be used to attract a broadly representative group of supporting members who will provide on-going financial support and a pool of volunteers.
+Describe the startup tasks that your group will accomplish if funds are awarded, for example: a website, pamphlets, or posters informing the public about your watershed and watershed group; monitor the watershed anticipating developing a watershed restoration plan and/or protection plan (project type B).

+Include a "business development plan" that describes how the organization will achieve a greater share of operating costs from sources other than DEP organizational support grants.
 Projects that plan for long-term sustainability of the organization will be favored.